 She took part in ensembles directed by Pauline Oliveros and Joelle Leandre.

 She collaborates with the Isabella Scelsi Foundation Journal “… i suoni, le onde” in Rome; her interest in Giacinto Scelsi’s music is expressed through both performance and research, during piano recitals and seminars dedicated to the composer.
 In 2010 she performed “Around Scelsi”, a concert-research on Scelsi and his musical environment (programme edited by Luciano Martinis, vicepresident of the Scelsi Foundation in Rome).
 In 2013 she lectured and performed at the “Seminario Popolare sul Pensiero dell’Estremo Oriente” on the subject On the border between East and West: Giacinto Scelsi and the Sound.
 In 2014 she was the music director of “Scelsiana 2014”, an international festival and masterclass for wind instruments dedicated to the music of Giacinto Scelsi which involved performers and teachers who worked closely with the composer.
 From 2015 to the present, she has been delivering seminars and lecture-recitals in Conservatories of music and at Universities in Italy and Germany while regularly performing Scelsi’s music.
 On 8th January 2019 – Scelsi’s date of birth – she performed a recital at Isabella Scelsi Foundation in Rome.
-A tour in the USA, including lectures and performances on Scelsi’s music, is planned for 2019.
+A tour in the USA, including lectures and performances on Scelsi’s music, took place in February 2019.

 In 2016 she premiered Giancarlo Cardini’s “Tre momenti di sessualità infantile”, starting a close collaboration with the composer himself, who recently wrote and dedicated to her a new piece, “Terza Fantasia, ad Agnese Toniutti” (2018).
+A monographic recording project is soon to be released.

 Her repertoire includes several piano solo, prepared piano and chamber music pieces by John Cage, together with performance pieces as Water Walk and Sounds of Venice, recently performed in Venice for the European project Ecouter le monde, in collaboration with Radio France.